 Truth and Consequences: Or What Happens When The Election Ends

-Former Wyoming Senator Alan Simpson, a Republican, and former Clinton White House chief of staff Erskine Bowles, a Democrat, have been to this rodeo before.
+Former Wyoming Sen. Alan Simpson, a Republican, and former Clinton White House chief of staff Erskine Bowles, a Democrat, have been to this rodeo before.
 That’s why they waited one week and one day to drop their post-election bombshell.

-By releasing a set of draft recommendations weeks ahead of an announced deadline, the co-chairmen of the President’s bipartisan deficit reduction commission delivered a sharp admonishment to everyone who ran toward and against Washington last week: put up or shut up.
+By releasing a set of draft recommendations weeks ahead of an announced deadline, the co-chairmen of the president’s bipartisan deficit reduction commission delivered a sharp admonishment to everyone who ran toward and against Washington last week: put up or shut up.

-The report—which proposes slashing sacred cows left and right in order to cut $3.8 trillion over 10 years—delivered a bracing shot of clarity in the middle of a week otherwise devoted to politicians in search of apparently nonexistent middle ground.
+The report — which proposes slashing sacred cows left and right in order to cut $3.8 trillion over 10 years — delivered a bracing shot of clarity in the middle of a week otherwise devoted to politicians in search of apparently nonexistent middle ground.

 Everyone was caught off guard by the commission’s recommendations – from the Tea Party partisans who got elected on pledges to abolish earmarks and extend tax cuts – to the wounded and shrunken Democrats, who’d spent the week blaming each other for last week’s defeats.

 The shock that greeted the report was in some ways a refreshing turn of events in a city still looking backward at what happened rather than forward to what comes next.

 Licking one’s wounds and claiming the spoils of war come naturally in a political environment as charged as this one.
 Even as scattered states were still counting votes, Washington lawmakers fell into leadership squabbles sparked by Democratic House Speaker Nancy Pelosi’s decision to stay in the fight as the new Minority Leader, and Minnesota Republican Michele Bachmann’s short-lived try for a leadership post.